persuaded9041/poke-solus-fr/README.md

 3. Pokémon learnsets have been partially forward-patched via Yellow Version and Gen 2 tradeback learnsets
 4. Some visual content is changed (sprites)
 5. Some bugs/oversights from vanilla are fixed
+    - Ghost-type is now Euper Effective against Psychic-type
+    - Focus Energy no longer quarters critical hit chance
+    - A couple other things

-For a detailed look at all the changes, check out the [feature log][featurelog].
+For a detailed look at all the changes, check out the [Feature Log][featurelog].

 ## Versions